 - Remove any single-word keywords (excluding branded words, medical conditions, and other exception keywords)

-- All ads must send to your Ad Grant-approved domain
+- All ads must be sent to your Ad Grant-approved domain

 - Location targeting must only be in regions where your organization works or fundraises

 You could bookmark this page… or you could also download our checklist cheat sheet to keep on your desktop, print for your office, and share with coworkers.
-Plus, when you sign up below we will send you our latest resources on the Google Ad Grant.
+Plus, you sign up below to stay in the loop with the latest resources on the Google Ad Grant and more.
 Double-win!